 Friday, July 5, 2024

-If the bread's identity is entirely obliterated in its transubstantiation, what does that mean for the relationship between the tangible and the spiritual?
-This transition could suggest a profound disconnect between the material world and the divine, potentially eroding the foundational basis of faith that relies on the relational aspect of the human experience.
-The identity of bread as a symbol is not only essential for sacramental meaning but also for its ability to act as a conduit for divine grace.
+If the bread's identity is entirely obliterated during transubstantiation, what does that mean for the relationship between the tangible and the spiritual?
+This transition suggests a profound disconnect between the material world and the divine, eroding the foundational basis of faith that relies on the relational aspect of the human experience.
+The identity of bread as a symbol is not only essential for sacramental meaning, but also for its ability to act as a conduit for divine grace.
 If the substance is wholly transformed, the sign becomes paradoxically mute, leaving the faithful without an essential point of reflection and encounter with the divine.

 Saturday, May 4, 2024